znicholls/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

 ---------------------------------

 *Note: (1) obs4mips data can be used directly without any preprocessing;
-(2) see headers of reformat scripts for non-obs4mips data for download instructions.*
+(2) see headers of cmorization scripts (in esmvaltool/utils/cmorizers/obs) for non-obs4mips data for download instructions.*

 * CERES-EBAF (obs4mips) - CERES TOA radiation fluxes (used for calculation of cloud forcing)